chaoss/metrics/2_Growth-Maturity-Decline.md

  Activity Metric | Description
  --- | ---
  Tickets Closed | Total number of tickets closed
- Time to Close | Time from bug opened to bug closed Time to Merge | Time from submission to merge or abandon Review Efficiency | Number of merged patches / Number of abandoned patches Number of New Contributors | Number of first time contributors over time Community Growth | Number of new developers over time
+ Bug Time to Close | Time from bug opened to bug closed Time to Merge | Time from submission to merge or abandon Review Efficiency | Number of merged patches / Number of abandoned patches Number of New Contributors | Number of first time contributors over time Community Growth | Number of new developers over time

+**Disclaimer:**
+The activity metrics listed are not meant to represent a fully comprehensive list.
+It is fully expected that this list will evolve as people have insights and thoughts about the activity metrics that comprise Growth-Maturity-Decline.

+**Tooling:**
+The activity metrics are intended to be a starting point for community health related tooling.
+It is expected that the activity metrics will evolve based on the ability (or inability) of tooling to successfully implement the activity metrics.

 **Background:**
-At the Open Source Summit North America, a group of around 8-12 people each agreed on the metrics important in the following scenarios.
-For now, we will focus our conversation around these outcomes to further the conversation.
-The two-hour session sparked great conversations but could not address all aspects.
+The activity metics have been identified based on workshops at the Open Source Leadership and the Open Source Summit North America.
+In addition, the activity metrics are based on active CHAOSS mailing list conversations.
+The activity metrics listed here are the result of compiling the discussions to data.
 We thank everyone who participated.

-Below is the metric->signal->action chain for *Growth-Maturity-Decline*.

 **How to contribute:**
-- To advance the document, fork the rep, make your changes, create a pull request see CONTRIBUTING.md
+- To advance the document, fork the repo, make your changes, create a pull request see CONTRIBUTING.md
 - To ask questions or make comments, post to our [mailing list][ml], join our weekly [Hangout call][ho], or open an [issue on GitHub][issue].

 [ml]: https://wiki.linuxfoundation.org/chaoss/metrics#mail-list